-Transfer students may begin to apply for on-campus housing in mid-March and students will be guaranteed housing if applications are received by July 15, 2014.
+Transfer students may begin to apply for on-campus housing on April 14 and will be guaranteed housing if applications are received by July 15, 2014.
 Students who apply for housing between July 16, 2014 and the start of year, will be accommodated as spaces become available.

 Each year hundreds of students transfer to the University of Delaware.
 Many transfer students choose to live on campus for the convenience of access to campus resources, to participate in the multitude of programs and activities in our residential complexes and for the support of Residence Life & Housing staff members.